phpusr/markdown-to-notion/README.md

 3. Some notes may not import correctly.
 [Solutions](https://github.com/tryfabric/martian#working-with-notions-limits)

+> There is no such command yet

 ```bash
 node index.js --show-errors
 ```

 4. After correcting the original notes that were imported with an error, they can be imported again

+> There is no such command yet

 ```bash
 node index.js --import-with-errors /path/no/notes